How to detect a virus with a microplate reader?

 Next to the direct detection of viral replication, the study of cytopathic effects of a virus can be used as an indirect measure to identify the antiviral capabilities of test compounds.
 Culture of cells and evaluation of cell viability can be performed simultaneously in a microplate reader where low signals correlate to a high cytopathic effect.
 Screening assays to detect cytopathic effects are mainly based on the measurement of cell viability with an ATP-dependent luciferase or on the use of cell impermeable dyes to analyse membrane integrity (e.g., Promega´s CellToxTM Green), and are compatible with microplate formats up to 1536 wells.
 Reagents are added directly to cells after the appropriate incubation with virus and compound.
 In addition to infection-derived cell death, this assay also reports on compound-induced cell toxicity in control wells which include compound and cells - but no virus.

 In this short talk, Ahlam Ali from Queen’s University Belfast, UK shows a screen for SARS-CoV-2 antivirals, measuring the cytopathic effect on a CLARIOstar Plus in 384-well plates.
+For more details see also AN 363: Viral cytopathic effects measured in a drug discovery screen.

 The Tissue Culture Infective Dose (TCID50) quantifies the amount of virus required to produce cytopathic effects in 50% of inoculated cells.
 This value can also be determined with a microplate reader.
 While the number of host cells is kept constant, a titration series of the virus is applied.
 TCID50 results are expressed as 50% infectious dose (ID50) per millilitre (ID50/ml).
 TCID50 is regularly applied for virus quantification and is crucial in the development and testing of vaccines and antivirals, as well as the production of viral antigens and viral recombinant proteins.